 That night, we had a great time enjoying (more than) a few drinks with our new British friends.
 The following morning, we had room service before we pulled into the port of Naples, Italy.
 If you can imagine the world’s worst hangover, and then picture yourself on a boat in the middle of the ocean, then you might be able to understand the situation I was in as I decided that I absolutely could not miss out on our trip to Pompeii that day.
 Please note that if you are planning to visit Pompeii, there is nowhere where it is conceivably appropriate to leave your breakfast.
 However, there are some nice bushes outside the local cameo jewelry factory.
 Despite feeling like death, I fully enjoyed Pompeii.
 It is absolutely incredible how well maintained it is after so long, with intact mosaics and murals, ovens, wells, furniture, and even calcified human and animal remains.
 In short, there is something for everyone! ;)

-Stay tuned for the second half of our trip to learn how we let ourselves get swindled in Africa, saw dead people in Palermo, and fell even deeper in love with Spain as we spend more time in Barcelona, and then spend time in Granada and Sevilla with our friends!
+Stay tuned for the second half of our trip to learn how we let ourselves get swindled in Africa, saw dead people in Palermo, and fell even deeper in love with Spain as we spend more time in Barcelona, and then visit Granada and Sevilla with our friends!